Akbar, Basilan

 Akbar, officially the Municipality of Akbar (Tausūg: Lupah Akbar; Chavacano: Municipalidad de Akbar; Bayan ng Akbar), is a municipality in the province of Basilan, Philippines.
-According to the 2020 census, it has a population of 23,098 people, making it the least populated municipality in the province.
+According to the 2024 census, it has a population of 27,911 people, making it the least populated municipality in the province.

 History

-Akbar was created through Muslim Mindanao Autonomy Act No. 193 dated December 20, 2005.
+Akbar was established pursuant to Muslim Mindanao Autonomy Act No. 193, enacted on December 20, 2005.

 It is composed of 9 barangays that were formerly part of Tuburan, including one island barangay.
 It has an area of 38.76 km2.

 The place is named after Imam Akbar Marani, a known Islamic preacher/propagator and descendant of Kuddarat, who landed in Taguime (now part of the municipality of Moh’d Ajul) in 17th century and later migrated to central Mindanao.
-In his older age, Imam Akbar transferred from Sinangkapan, Akbar, to Lantawan based in Kanibungan and he was buried there.
+In his later years, Imam Akbar relocated from Sinangkapan, Akbar, to Lantawan based in Kanibungan and he was buried there.